brettv30/git-buddy/README.md

 - **TortoiseGit Advisor**: Helps you utilize TortoiseGit in your projects with ease.
 - **GitHub Navigator**: Guides you through GitHub, from repository management to pull requests.
-- **Learning Assistant**: Offers detailed explanations, examples, and tips on Git commands and best practices.
+- **Git Teacher**: Offers detailed explanations, examples, and tips on Git commands and best practices.

-## Tools and Technologies 🛠️

-- **Langchain**: Orchestrates the backend processes of Git Buddy.
-- **Pinecone**: Manages storage and retrieval of document embeddings.
-- **OpenAI's GPT-3.5-Turbo**: Powers the LLM at the core of Git Buddy.
-- **Streamlit**: Provides a sleek, user-friendly interface for Git Buddy.
-- **DuckDuckGo**: Retreives working URLs included in Git Buddy's responses.

 ## Technical Specifications 💡